everval/LongMemory.jl/docs/src/forecasting.md

 # Forecasting Long Memory Processes

 Functions to forecast long memory processes using the fractional differencing operator and the cross-sectional aggregation method.
+Forecasting using the HAR model is also available.

 ```@meta
 CurrentModule = LongMemory